- Who We Are

 At one time or another, we all experience challenges in our personal or professional lives.
 These can range from marital or parenting difficulties to on-the-job stress, bereavement, eating disorders and alcohol- or substance-abuse issues.

-In order to help members through these and other challenges, the UFT has created the Member Assistance Program under the supervision of Director Lila Ezra, who also serves as coordinator of counseling for the UFT’s Victim Support Program [which was the topic of the Know Your Benefits column in the March 5 issue of the New York Teacher].
+In order to help members through these and other challenges, the UFT has created the Member Assistance Program under the supervision of Director Lila Ezra, who also serves as coordinator of counseling for the UFT’s Victim Support Program.

 MAP provides trained, professional counselors who can guide in-service members through short-term counseling.
 All MAP services are confidential, professional, supportive and free.